frutabruta/GolemioEsp32/README.md

         - connect to GolemioSetup Wi-Fi
         - on the captive portal select three dots - use network as is
         - in web browser navigate to 192.168.4.1
-        - select updatee in menu
+        - select update in menu
         - wait for update finished message

 ## Changelog ##
+- 20250215_2336
+    - error -11 fix (timeout value)
+    - error 400 fix (content-length)
+    - setting moved to file configuration.h
+    - added .3mf files of the case
+    - optimized for LaskaKit ESP WLED
 - 20241224_1935
     - migrated OLED library to u8g2
     - now supports czech language on SSD1309 2.42inch OLED display from LaskaKit